-The present structure of this course has been developed since its initial launch.
-The Panels included internal peers from the University and external subject specialists from academia and industry to ensure the comparability of the courses to those offered in other Universities and the relevance to employers.
-Quinquennial Course Reviews help to ensure that the curriculum is up-to-date and that the skills gained on the courses continue to be relevant to employers.
+The course was initially approved by a University Validation Panel in 2009.
+The panel included internal peers from the University and external subject specialists from academia and industry to ensure the comparability of the course to those offered in other universities and the relevance to employers.
+Periodic course review helps to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.

-Our courses are monitored each year by the Faculty of Science and Technology to ensure that they are running effectively and that issues that might affect the student experience have been appropriately addressed.
-Staff will consider the outcomes from the Course Committee, evidence of student progression and achievement and the reports from External Examiners to evaluate the effectiveness of the course.
-The Campus Academic Standards Group audits these processes and the outcomes are reported to the Academic Council of the University, which has overall responsibility for the maintenance of quality and standards in the University.
+The course is monitored each year by the Faculty to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
+Staff will consider evidence about the course, including the outcomes from each Course Committee, evidence of student progression and achievement and the reports from external examiners, to evaluate the effectiveness of the course.
+The Annual Monitoring Sub-Committee considers the Faculty action plans resulting from this process and the outcomes are reported to the Academic Council, which has overall responsibility for the maintenance of quality and standards in the University.